-Military History and Heritage Victoria has the following aims:
+Military History and Heritage Victoria has the following aims to:

-- To encourage interest in Australian and especially Victorian military history and heritage in all of its forms within both the general community and by individuals.
+• Encourage interest in Australian, and especially Victorian, military history and heritage in all of its forms.

-- To develop and engage in activities related to the research of military history and the preservation of military heritage as well as the promotion, education, and commemoration of this history and heritage among communities and the general public of Victoria.
+• Develop and engage in activities related to the examination of military history and the preservation of military heritage in Victoria.

-- To promote the interests of its member organisations to all levels of Government, communities and the general public of Victoria.
+• Promote the interests of its members to all levels of government and within communities in Victoria.